amoran-tech/osticket-help-desk-lab/README.md

 osTicket Help Desk Lab
 Project Overview

 This project documents the deployment and configuration of an osTicket help desk environment.
-I created the lab to gain hands-on experience with ticket management, end-user support, troubleshooting documentation, ticket escalation, and common help desk workflows.
+I created the lab to gain hands-on experience with ticket management, end user support, troubleshooting documentation, ticket escalation, and common help desk workflows.

 The environment simulates an organization in which employees submit technical support requests that are assigned, prioritized, documented, escalated, and resolved by help desk agents.